 Emotion Coaching is based on the principle that nurturing and emotionally supportive relationships provide optimal contexts for the promotion of children’s outcomes and resilience.
-Dr Janet Rose, Principal of Norland College, early years specialist, author, researcher and emotion coaching expert, delivers a thorough introduction to the subject.
+Dr Janet Rose, Principal, early years specialist, author, researcher and emotion coaching expert, delivers a thorough introduction to the subject.

 5x5x5=creativity is an independent arts-based action research organisation which supports children in their exploration and expression of ideas, helping them develop creative skills for life.
 5x5x5 is inspired by the celebrated Reggio Emilia educational approach in northern Italy that respects children and young people as strong, capable protagonists in their own learning.
 It recognises children’s innate inquisitiveness, and affords them the space, time and individual adult attention to explore and learn from the world around them.
 These workshops allow first-year Norland students to explore natural materials and look at their world as a child might.

 While studying at Norland, students have the option to learn Makaton in 18 hours taught over 15 weeks.
 Makaton is a sign and symbol language that can be used alongside speech to help children in their early years communicate while their spoken language skills develop.
 Signing can give carers a greater understanding of a baby’s wants and needs, which can help reduce frustration.
 Signing while speaking has been shown to encourage the development of communication and language skills.
 This exclusive course is available only to Norland students.
 There is an additional charge for this course.
 Read more here.